zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture108.png)

 - It will take several minutes for the MySQL Database to be fully configured.
 You can click on the refresh Icon to refresh the status page.
 You can Also click on the Status Link to view the provisioning log.
+Take a break for an hour while the database and database image are provisioning.

     ![](images/studentguide/Picture110.png)